iotitan/EmulatorBox/README.md

 # Emulator Box

-This a computer designed to behave like a typical gaming console; it hooks up to a TV and is primarily controlled via USB controller and a small customizable button pad.
+This a computer designed to behave like a typical gaming console; it hooks up to a TV and is primarily controlled via USB controller and a small customizable button pad and/or Android app.
 A keyboard and mouse should not be necessary to operate the device.

 ## Hardware